Pre-Purchase Survey – Organising Survey

 What is the difference between Insurance Survey and Pre-Purchase Survey? – Insurance Survey has only the Recommendations (Insurance Defects such as fire and safety, structural, operational) whilst Pre-Purchase Survey includes also the Suggestions (Non Insurance Defects such as cosmetic or maintenance items).

 Is it possible for Insurance Survey only Afloat? – It is likely that the insurance will require ashore survey and only for very large yachts will permit only afloat survey.
+This requires checking with your insurance.

 If I do not bother to fix the insurance defects what will happen?
 In case that you will make a claim for damage/loss, the insurance may request their surveyor to check not only the damage but whether you corrected the defects and if not try to deny your claim on that basis.
 Certainly if an uncorrected defect was related to the damage/loss then it could cause problems.